1. English

 Ollantaytambo holds many annual festivals, check online if there is anything coming up during your stay.
 It’s a great tourist hub, with an assortment of restaurants and accommodation establishments for all budgets.
 It’s the gateway to the Inca Trail or the train to Machu Picchu.
 Once the daily crowds spread, you are left with an amazing town, with many indigenous locals, that still call this small town home.

-Additional towns
+Additional Towns

 Chinchero

 Chinchero is a small rural town between Urubamba and Cusco.
 It sits at a height of 3 762m/ 12 343ft.
 The language is predominantly spoken in Quechua (82%), however, most locals are bilingual speaking both Quechua and Spanish.
-An international airport is currently under construction, with its estimated completion date in 2026 (if you believe anything any government has to say).
-This airport is meant to serve the millions of tourists that flock in every year heading for Machu Picchu.

 There are many fun and unique things to do in town.
-Firstly, their Sunday market is a great option for the more famous market in Pisac.
+Firstly, their Sunday market is a great option to the more famous market in Pisac.
 It tends to be more authentic and is usually less crowded.
 Every weekend the streets (not that many: it’s a small town) are full of celebrations, from weddings and local concerts, playing music like Huayna.
 The air makes you want to dance, clap along to the beat and just let go.

 Warp-face Weaving Technique

 You can also learn to weave.
-The complementary warp-face weaving process has been practiced by the locals for centuries.
+The warp-face weaving process has been practiced by the locals for centuries.
 The locals will teach you how they make the thread from Alpaca wool, to dyeing the fabric, and finally to making the beautiful, colorful, and clothes, the ladies and gentlemen are spotting around town.
 Just 3.5km out of town is Puiray Lagoon, where you can try your hand at paddle boarding.
 The lagoon is serene, with very few tourists around.

 Recommended Tour to Chinchero: Tour To Chinchero, Moray And Salt Mines Half Day